 13 July – 22 July 2012

-Often on our travels we have given ourselves too long in any one country and ended up kicking our heels somewhat and so we decided on this trip to Sri Lanka to allow only what we thought was the necessary amount of time to see and do the things we had in mind.
-But as sod’s law would have it another 4 to 5 days would have been perfect and meant that we needn’t have had to sit there on our last night in Trincomalee and decide whether to head further down the east coast (which was always the plan) or come back inland and visit the ancient cities (which both of us have seen before but a long time back).
-In the end we decided to stick with the plan and head down the east coast.
-As Kirsty mentioned in her blog, bus travel is very easy and incredibly cheap in Sri Lanka but there aren’t many direct buses down the east coast and so after a full day of travelling, couple of changes (three I think?), a quick Dosa stop and a few toilet breaks we ended up in the surf mecca of Arugam Bay.
+Often on our travels, we have given ourselves too long a stay in a country and ended up kicking our heels somewhat and so we decided on this trip to Sri Lanka to allow only what we thought was the necessary amount of time to see and do the things we had in mind.
+But as sod’s law would have it, another four to five days would have been perfect and meant that we needn’t have had to sit there on our last night in Trincomalee and decide whether to head further down the east coast (which was always the plan) or come back inland and visit the ancient cities (which both of us have seen before but a long time back).
+In the end, we decided to stick with the plan and head down the east coast.
+As Kirsty mentioned in her blog, bus travel is very easy and incredibly cheap in Sri Lanka but there aren’t many direct buses down the east coast and so after a full day of travelling, couple of changes (three, I think?), a quick Dosa stop and a few toilet breaks we ended up in the surf mecca of Arugam Bay.

-Like all surfing beaches, Arugam Bay was awash with tanned, good-looking guys and gals with fit bodies and naturally we felt right at home!
-The surf looked pretty good (not too big, not too small) and the atmosphere was pretty relaxed and on our first day a big surf tournament was being held and this was fun to watch.
+Like all surfing beaches, Arugam Bay was awash with tanned, good-looking guys and gals with fit bodies and naturally, we felt right at home!
+The surf looked pretty good (not too big, not too small), the atmosphere was relaxed and. on our first day, a big surf tournament was being held and was fun to watch.

 Surf’s up at Arugam Bay on Sri Lanka’s east coast

 After a brief halt in Monaragala (nothing of note to mention), we headed up, away from the heat and into Sri Lanka’s magnificent tea growing region.
-There are plenty of places to stay in the region (*) and we chose Haputale, which was a fine base for exploring from.
-We rode the ‘toy train’, climbed up to some impressive view points (albeit with no views due to low-lying cloud) and hiked through acres of lush, green tea estate.
-The later activity was mainly undertaken on the largest estate in the region which used to belong to Sir Thomas Lipton, a name that is closely associated with ‘all things tea’ in the UK.
+There were plenty of places to stay in the region and we chose Haputale, which was a fine base from which to explore.
+We rode the ‘toy train’, climbed up to some impressive viewpoints (albeit with no views due to low-lying cloud) and hiked through acres of lush, green tea estate.
+The latter activity was mainly undertaken on the largest estate in the region which used to belong to Sir Thomas Lipton, a name that is closely associated with ‘all things tea’ in the UK.

 Tea plants at Dambatenne Tea Estate near Haputale